WindsorSolutions/opennode2/index.md

 ## Download Documentation

-We have put together an impressive about of documentation for both versions of OpenNode2 as well as implementation guides for all of the available plugins.
+We have put together an impressive amout of documentation for both versions of OpenNode2 as well as implementation guides for all of the available plugins.
 This is the first place to start if you're setting up a new installation, implementing a new plugin or updating an existing flow.